nagelpat/pcf-workshop/README.md

 #1 running  2016-02-23 01:14:59 PM 0.0% 455.1M of 512M
 ```

-**Hint:** Scaling is a matter of seconds, we don't need to re-stage the app.
-The original staged artifact called droplet has been stored on the platform's internal blob store already.
-More on this can be found at [Scaling an Application](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/cf-scale.html).

 If you access your application again via the web broswer, you will have a round robin load balancing across all your app instances automatically.
 Sceptical?
 Add `/env` to the URL and watch for `CF_INSTANCE_PORT` to change while you refresh.

+**Hint:** Scaling is a matter of seconds, we don't need to re-stage the app.
+The original staged artifact called droplet has been stored on the platform's internal blob store already.
+More on scaling can be found at [Scaling an Application](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/cf-scale.html).

-### Integrated Application Recovery (optional)
+### Platform Integrated Application Recovery (optional)

-Now that we have two instances running, we might want to check if the automatic recovery i.e. restart works if we kill one of the running instances.
-The spring-music application provides an endpoint which will kill the instance.
-Check afterwards if Pivotal Cloud Foundry will properly restart it and route traffic to healthy instances only.
+Now that we have two instances running, we might want to check if the automatic recovery i.e. restart works in case we kill one of the running instances.
+The spring-music application provides an endpoint which will kill the process.
+Check afterwards if Pivotal Cloud Foundry will properly restart it and route traffic to the healthy instances only.

 Open your application in a web browser again (be sure to replace `something` with your random route) at